deeplearning4j/deeplearning4j/gettingstarted.md

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

 * Alternatively, you can bypass MinGW and jcopy the Blas dll files to the right path.
+For example, the path to the MinGW bin folder is: /usr/x86_64-w64-mingw32/sys-root/mingw/bin.

 ###<a name="source">Working With Source</a>